alaineman/PowerGrid/doc/BuildInstructions.md

 most likely not speed up compilation.
 For example, when you have a dual-core processor, you would enter '-j 2', instead of '-j 4'.

-One last remark: when you use all cores in your processor for compilation, your computer may respond slow or seem to lag during compilation (depending on your hardware).
+One remark about multi-threaded compiling: when you use all cores in your processor for compilation, your computer may respond slow or seem to lag during compilation (depending on your hardware).
 This is normal, since all cores are being fully used.
 If you still want to do other things at the same time, you may wish to reserve one (or maybe even two) cores for other things, so that you can continue to use your computer normally in the meantime.

+When you build PowerGrid, the Qt5XXX libraries are automatically copied along to the 'dist' directory.
+However, the pre-built Qt5 version offered on qt-project.org has extra dependencies to the ICU libraries.
+These libraries provide internationalisation and Unicode support, and are only required for the Qt Webkit module.
+Since PowerGrid does not use Qt Webkit, it is possible to build Qt from scratch without webkit support, saving over 20MB of disk space in the final application.
+For a guide on how to build Qt for this purpose, see the 'BuildInstructions-QT.md' file.